kyhomelab/HP-Firmware-Update-Project/README.md

 ![HPSA1](https://imgur.com/J07L2DK.jpg)
 ![HPSA2](https://imgur.com/VeqeV8w.jpg)

-HP system information not gathering data
+<br> HP system information not gathering data
 - Under Drivers, it shows all drivers and bios that needs to be updated
 - Using Script Again Again to test to see what happens on a laptop that needs drivers
 ![Script1](https://imgur.com/zHRERnU.jpg)